cs-si-ucr/cs12-reborn/_docs/week4/week4_lab.md

 # Program 3

-Create a program with the following classes and attribrutes:
+Create a program with the following classes and attributes:

 1. Food
 	* name of food
 	* calories
-	* protien
+	* protein
 	* carbs

 2. Meal
 	* vector of food
 	* name of meal
 	* total calories
-	* total protien
+	* total protein
 	* total carbs

 Each class should have its own `.cpp` and header files.